YuvalShaul/Terraform/exercises/exe-07/README.md

 ### Validation Errors

 This one might not be as clear as the syntax problem above.
-Let's pass something invalid to the AWS provider by setting a property that doesn't jive with the `aws_s3_bucket_object` resource as defined in the AWS provider.
+Let's pass something invalid to the AWS provider by setting a property that doesn't live with the `aws_s3_bucket_object` resource as defined in the AWS provider.

 5. We'll modify the syntax issue above slightly, so change your resource definition to be: